top of page

 Prison Book Bans

-PEN America, through a FOIA request of the Federal Bureau of Prisons and the departments of corrections in all 50 states and the District of Columbia censor literature, investigated the rationales for censoring books in prisons.
+PEN America questioned the rationales behind censoring books in prisons via a FOIA request to the Federal Bureau of Prisons and the Departments of Corrections in DC and all fifty states.
 The rationales are like those used to target public schools and libraries.
 Pen America published a comprehensive report in October of this year entitled “Reading Between the Bars.”

 State-banned prison book lists can contain thousands of titles, with all imprisoned persons prohibited from reading them across the state.
 Besides content, the sender, or the physical appearance of the reading material can cause the material to be banned.
 Some prisons require the prison administrator’s permission to approve a prisoner to receive materials.
 Other restrictions include limiting the number of books per month, the number of books a prisoner can have at one time, returning books to sender if not packaged according to their rules, and requiring books to be purchased from a state-approved business.
 This keeps friends, family members, churches, community groups, prison book programs, independent bookstores, and lesser-known publishers from sending books.
 It also prohibits free and used literature from being distributed.